badmotorfinger/git-psradar/README.md

 ### PowerShell installation

+> If your going to load Git-PsRadar in your profile, please ensure `Import-Module Git-PsRadar` is executed after your `prompt {}` declaration.
+If you don't have a custom `prompt` declared then you don't need to worry.

 #### The easy way

 For those with Windows 10 and above, you can issue a `Install-Module -Name Git-PsRadar` command.